davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

   }
   ```

-  - Can contiue to read using created shard iterator but use different shard-iterator type to get continuing data.
+  - Can continue to read using created shard iterator but use different shard-iterator type to get continuing data.

 ## Amazon Data Firehose

 A service to send data from sources into target destinations.

-- Various producers can push data to Firehose
+- Various producers can push data to Firehose:
+  - AWS SDK, CLI, Kinesis Agent, Kinesis Data Streams, Lambda, CloudWatch logs, 3rd party tools, IoT Devices.
 - Or some services Firehose can pull data (Kinesis Data Streams, CloudWatch, AWS IoT)
 - 1 MB per record max
 - Data accumulated into a buffer in Firehouse